-- 327. The Framework states the size, type and tenure of housing needed for different groups in the community should be assessed and reflected in planning policies (including, but not limited to, those who require affordable housing).
-Where a need for affordable housing is identified, the Framework advises that planning policies should specify the type of affordable housing required and expect it to be met on-site unless this would exceed the level of affordable housing required in the area, or significantly prejudice the ability to meet the identified affordable housing needs of specific groups. - 328.
-Where major development involving the provision of housing is proposed, planning policies and decisions should expect at least 10% of the homes to be available for affordable home ownership (which includes 'shared ownership' homes) - 329.
+- 320. The Framework states the size, type and tenure of housing needed for different groups in the community should be assessed and reflected in planning policies (including, but not limited to, those who require affordable housing).
+Where a need for affordable housing is identified, the Framework advises that planning policies should specify the type of affordable housing required and expect it to be met on-site unless this would exceed the level of affordable housing required in the area, or significantly prejudice the ability to meet the identified affordable housing needs of specific groups. - 321.
+Where major development involving the provision of housing is proposed, planning policies and decisions should expect at least 10% of the homes to be available for affordable home ownership (which includes 'shared ownership' homes) - 322.
 Core Strategy Spatial Objective H2 seeks to provide a sufficient and appropriate mix of housing that is affordable, accessible and designed to a high standard.
-Core Strategy policy CS9 requires 30% of the proposed dwellings (20.1 dwellings in this case) to be 'affordable'.
-The policy is supported by Supplementary Planning Guidance which sets out the procedures for considering and securing affordable housing provision (including mix, tenure, viability and S106). - 330.
-The applicants have proposed 20 of the 67 dwellings as 'affordable'.
-The remaining 0.1 of a unit is to be secured as a financial contribution to be used to provide affordable housing elsewhere in the locality.
-The mix and tenures have been agreed with the Council's Strategic Housing team (paragraphs 36-38 above) and more than 10% of the affordable housing to be secured from the scheme will be 'affordable home ownership' as required by the NPPF.
+Core Strategy policy CS9 requires 30% of the proposed dwellings (up to 40 dwellings in this case) to be 'affordable'.
+The policy is supported by Supplementary Planning Guidance which sets out the procedures for considering and securing affordable housing provision (including mix, tenure, viability and S106). - 323.
+More than 10% of the affordable housing to be secured from the scheme will be 'affordable home ownership' as required by the NPPF.
 The affordable housing to be secured from this development are considered to be CIL Regulation 122 compliant (Regulation 123 restrictions are not relevant to affordable housing provision).